 - Certify that You Have Your Insurance and Bonds In Force

-Always expect your payment to be modified or withheld unless insurance and bond information have been received by your customer.
+Always expect your payment to be modified or withheld unless insurance and bond information has been received by your customer.
 If you rely on your broker to provide proper notice to your customer, always verify in writing that the information has been delivered and received by the appropriate party.

 If a potential project owner or general contractor has a tarnished reputation, your friends in the industry will likely know about it.
 Before you bid, check your customers out just like they’ll check you out when they receive your bid.
 When payment is delayed or withheld, it can be financially devastating for any company; so check out new customers, read and understand the contract, follow it closely, and your payday should work out just fine.